Editors Note: Caroline Horton Rockafellow is a member of the Research Triangle Park law firm of Daniels Daniels & Verdonik, P.A.

 If the company has not previously been diligent in documenting inventions, this is also a last possible opportunity to request invention disclosures from the employee.
 This final discussion can play a critical role in protecting the intellectual property and confidential information of the company.

 The termination of any employee is usually an emotional time not only for the employee, but also for the employer.
 It is important that during this highly charged period, the employer take the appropriate steps to analyze and protect its intellectual property and confidential information from being removed or misappropriated at a later date.
 Steps taken during the employee’s engagement with the employer as well as the discussions that take place upon the employee’s departure will play a significant role in protecting the critical corporate assets from loss or future misappropriation.

 Daniels Daniels & Verdonik, P.A. has been serving the legal needs of entrepreneurial and high technology clients for more than 20 years.
-Caroline Horton Rockafellow concentrates her practice in the representation of entrepreneurial and technology-based business, focusing on corporate, technology and licensing matters.
+Caroline Horton Rockafellow is a licensed patent attorney who works primarily in the areas of technology deals and licensing.
 Questions or Comments can be sent to email@example.com